open-webui/docs/docs/tutorial/sso.md

 For example, setting `WEBUI_AUTH_TRUSTED_EMAIL_HEADER=X-User-Email` and passing a HTTP header of `X-User-Email: example@example.com` would authenticate the request with the email `example@example.com`.

+Optionally, you can also define the `WEBUI_AUTH_TRUSTED_NAME_HEADER` to determine the name of any user being created using trusted headers.
+This has no effect if the user already exists.

 ## Tailscale Serve

 [Tailscale Serve](https://tailscale.com/kb/1242/tailscale-serve) allows you to share a service within your tailnet, and Tailscale will set the header `Tailscale-User-Login` with the email address of the requester.